dylan-isaac/minecraft-ai/docs/MAINTENANCE.md

 If the CLI doesn't work in containers:

 1. Verify the installation path in the Dockerfile or check if it's on PATH: `which pat`
-2. Check Python path and installation: `python -m pydanticai_api_template.cli --help`
+2. Check Python path and installation: `python -m minecraft_ai.cli --help`
-3. Debug with `docker compose exec pydanticai-api-template-dev which pat`
+3. Debug with `docker compose exec minecraft-ai-dev which pat`
-4. Get a shell in the container for deeper debugging: `docker compose exec pydanticai-api-template-dev zsh`
+4. Get a shell in the container for deeper debugging: `docker compose exec minecraft-ai-dev zsh`

 ### Application Startup Issues